oyieroyier/todo-app/README.md

 # Todo App

-**NOTE: THIS IS THE STARTER CODE.
-FOR EACH CONCEPT COVERED, VIEW THE RELEVANT BRANCHES.**

 ## Overview

 In this mini-project, we'll cover the basics of React JS by rewriting the below Todo App written in HTML and Vanilla JS in React.

 ![Preview of the Todo App as viewed on a Samsung Galaxy Fold 2 phone.](./src/assets/readme-images/todo-demo.png)

-## Topics
+## React concepts covered in this branch

 1. Component Architecture
 2. JSX
 3. Prop Basics
 4. Destructuring Assignment
+5. React JS x Tailwind CSS
-5. Lists and Keys
+6. Lists and Keys
-6. React Fragments
+7. React Fragments
-7. React Children
+8. React Children
-8. State
-9. Events in React
-10. Controlled Inputs
-11. `useEffect`
-12. React CRUD operations with JSON-server
-13. React x Tailwind CSS

 ## System Requirements